Amrhalawani/udacityPortflio/index.md

+## Udacity Course Portflio
-## Amr halawani
+by Amr halawani

 https://grow.google/programs/udacity/
 ### Discover Movies 1

 For more details see [Code](https://github.com/Amrhalawani/discoverMovies).

 ### Discover Movies 2
-fully-featured app.
-In this project, allowing users to view and play trailers, reading reviews, and mark their favorite movies. also creating a database and content provider to store and handle data.
+fully-featured app. allowing users to view and play trailers, reading reviews, and mark their favorite movies. also creating a database and content provider to store and handle data.
 For more details see [Code](https://github.com/Amrhalawani/discoverMovies2).

 ### Build it Bigger
 handling Customization of Gradle build, and exploring advanced topics like app testing, configuring free vs. paid apps, and creating and integrating java and android libraries.
 For more details see [GitHub Link](https://github.com/Amrhalawani/BuilditBiggerProjFinal).

+### Baking Time
+	show videos of steps involved in a recipe, two pane screen, plus UI-Tasting 	Programmed by using Retrofit, ExoPlayer, Gson, Espresso tasting, Home Widget, Two-pane layouts.
+For more details see [Code](https://github.com/Amrhalawani/BakingApp)

 ### MaterialDesignXYZ